Mattibun/smarttext/README.md

 a list of assignment objects.
 Note that `parse(string).getSubstitutions()` returns a slightly different object, whose keys are the assignment ids and values are assignment strings.

+### generateStaticPage(inputFile,outputFile)
+The inputFile should be a ".gg" file ("generative grammar"), just something with a return:= statement.
+The outputFile will be written to with a .html file that generates output & has a regenerate button.
+Note: "bundle.js" is not included in the html file, so you need to put both in the same directory to get it to work.

+I probably screwed up the relative directories, so this might not work if you run this from another package... will be fixed with more testing.